cockpit-project/cockpit/HACKING.md

 Cockpit has a single non-recursive Makefile.
 You can only run `make` from the top-level and it will always rebuild the whole project.

+If you prefer to install to a different `--prefix` and would prefer that `make install` not write outside that prefix, then specify the `--enable-prefix-only` option to `autogen.sh`.
+This will result in an installation of Cockpit that does not work without further tweaking.
+For advanced users only.

 ## Checking